Sailing Holidays around the Channel Islands

 With over 20 islands to discover, you won't be short of places to sail, anchor and explore.

-Considering its island size, Guernsey has many castles and fortress’ along its coastline.
 The iconic Castle Cornet has guarded St Peter Port for over 800 years and is a familiar sight on the horizon for approaching sailors.
-On the opposite coast sits Fort Grey, home to the islands shipwreck museum.
-Overlooking the islands of Herm and Jethou with spectacular views, parts of Vale Castle date back to the Iron Age but the earliest parts of the stone-built castle that we see today date to the 15th century.
-Ivy Castle dates back to the 13th century and was a popular refuge for the pirates!
+Overlooking the islands of Herm and Jethou with spectacular views, parts of Vale Castle date back to the Iron Age.

-Considered to be the crown jewel of the Channel Islands, Sark is well worth a visit.
-With no cars on the Island, cycling or horse-drawn carriages are the preferred transport options and who needs to rush with such spectacular scenery to take in?
-No street lights also mean spectacular starry night skies and you can even visit the observatory for prime viewing.
-Sark is also home to La Seigneurie Gardens, said to be one of the most enchanting gardens in the Channel Islands.
+With no cars on the island of Sark, cycling or horse-drawn carriages are the preferred transport options and with no street lights, spectacular starry night skies are top of the list.
+It’s easy to see why Sark is considered to be the crown jewel of the Channel Islands.
+Also home to La Seigneurie Gardens, it is said to be one of the most enchanting in the Channel Islands.
 Wander flower-strewn walls and mature woodland providing a tranquil contrast to the windswept wildness of the rugged coastline.
-La Coupée, the causeway which joins big and little Sark is about 100m long.

-Alderney is the third largest island and is known for its rich and varied wildlife and is home to the largest population of Glanville Fritillary butterflies in the British Isles, the rare blonde hedgehog, huge colonies of northern gannets and puffins nesting offshore.
-With over 50 miles of beautiful walks to discover winding their way past coves, golden bays and windswept commons, Alderney offers some of the finest and uncrowded beaches of the Channel Islands.
-Colour washed houses, cobbled streets and welcoming restaurants make up the sweet main town of St Anne’s, known for its good hospitality.
+Known for its rich and varied wildlife, Alderney is home to the largest population of Glanville Fritillary butterflies in the British Isles, the rare blonde hedgehog, huge colonies of northern gannets and puffins.
+With over 50 miles of beautiful walks, golden bays and windswept commons, Alderney offers some of the finest beaches of the Channel Islands.